dagster-io/dagster/docs/sections/learn/guides/testing/testing.md

 ## Unit Tests in Data Application

-Principal: Errors that _can_ be caught by unit tests _should_ be caught by unit tests.
+Principle: Errors that _can_ be caught by unit tests _should_ be caught by unit tests.

 Corollary: Do _not_ attempt to unit test for errors than _cannot_ be caught by unit tests.